MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 PowerShell Direct allows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct:
-* As an interactive PowerShell connection using PSSession cmdlets
+* Use PSSession cmdlets
-* With command (or script) execution using Invoke-Command cmdlet
+* Use Invoke-Command cmdlet to run a script or command

-To get started, create an interactive PowerShell Direct connection with the virtual machine from the host.
+To get started, create an PowerShell Direct connection from the host to the virtual machine.

-## Create an interactive PowerShell Direct session ##
+## Create an PowerShell Direct session ##

 1. On the Hyper-V host, open Windows PowerShell as Administrator.
 2. Run the following command to get your credentials:

     ```$cred = Get-Credential ```

-3. Run the following command to enter a new interactive session.
+3. Run the following command to enter a new session.

    Connect using the virtual machine name: